 Stephen Chambers: The Court of Redonda

-For The Court of Redonda, UK painter and printmaker Stephen Chambers has conjured a cast of 101 imaginary courtiers, much like the court or ancestral portraits of the “great white male” that adorn the walls of Europe’s highest institutions.
+For The Court of Redonda, painter and printmaker Stephen Chambers has conjured up 101 imaginary courtiers, much like the ancestral portraits of the “great white male” that adorn the walls of Europe’s highest institutions.
 But this is not your typical court.

-Chamber’s monumental work, The Court of Redonda – nearly two years in the making – draws on a remarkable, seemingly true story of a tiny, uninhabited island in the West Indies, called Redonda, which a passing merchant trader had the ambition to claim as his own in 1865, electing himself monarch.
-The title passed down to his son, who then declared that it should follow a literary lineage.
-From that point on, the kingship was offered to poets and writers.
-It was the writings of Spanish novelist Javier Marías, one of Redonda’s more recent sovereigns, and Marías’s own eclectic choice of courtiers (including film director Pedro Almodóvar and English novelist AS Byatt) that inspired Chambers with his imaginary court of 101 different ethnicities, cultural affiliations (carefully indicated by clothing and hairstyles) and professions – not just poets, philosophers, artists and writers, but also patients, pharmacists, harlots and “bums”.
+Chambers’s monumental work The Court of Redonda – nearly two years in the making – draws on the remarkable story of Redonda.
+A tiny, uninhabited island in the West Indies, Redonda was allegedly claimed in 1865 by a passing merchant trader, who declared himself monarch.
+The title passed down to his son, who then decided that it should follow a literary lineage.
+From then on, the crown was offered to poets and writers.
+It was the writings of Spanish novelist Javier Marías, one of Redonda’s more recent sovereigns, and Marías’s own eclectic choice of courtiers (including film director Pedro Almodóvar and English novelist AS Byatt) that inspired Chambers to create his imaginary court of 101 different ethnicities, cultural affiliations (carefully indicated by clothing and hairstyles), and professions – not just poets, philosophers, artists and writers, but also patients, pharmacists, harlots and “bums”.

 Stephen Chambers was elected to the Royal Academy of Art in London in 2005 and was awarded an Honorary Fellowship from Downing College at the University of Cambridge in 2016.
 The Court of Redonda was shown at the Venice Biennale in 2017 and solo exhibitions followed at the Royal Academy, London (2012) and the Pera Museum, Istanbul (2014).